CodingIdeas.ai

 Done When

-• Core review feature: done when opening a PR in a connected repo triggers inline AI comments within 90 seconds, each with a line number, severity label, and fix suggestion.
+• Core review: done when opening a PR in a connected repo triggers inline AI comments within 90 seconds, each with a line number, severity label (critical/warning/info), and a concrete fix suggestion.

-• Auth: done when an engineering manager clicks 'Install on GitHub', completes OAuth, and lands on their team dashboard showing their repos — no manual configuration required.
+• Auth: done when an engineering manager clicks 'Install on GitHub', completes OAuth, and lands on their team dashboard showing connected repos with zero manual configuration required.

-• Payment: done when a team hitting the 3 free PR limit sees an upgrade prompt, completes Stripe checkout, and their next PR is reviewed without interruption.
+• Payment: done when a team hitting the 3 free PR limit sees an in-app upgrade prompt, completes Stripe checkout in under 2 minutes, and their very next PR is reviewed without interruption.

-• Dashboard: done when the team quality page loads within 2 seconds showing per-developer review stats, top issue categories, and a 30-day trend chart populated with real PR data.
+• Dashboard: done when the team quality page loads within 2 seconds and displays per-developer review stats, top issue categories by frequency, and a 30-day trend chart populated with real PR data from at least one connected repo.

 Is it worth building?